 We begin with a case study.
-I’m following an Audi RS4 as it gives it the full Schumacher away from a roundabout.
-I extend my right foot and leap forward, instantly attaching myself to the Audi’s bumper, which is where I stay, silently and without fuss, until licence preservation kicks in.
-Blimey, 0–60mph in 4.5secs suggested the I-Pace would be quick, but RS4 quick?
+We're following an Audi RS4 as it goes full Schumacher away from a roundabout.
+We extend our right foot and leap forward, instantly attaching ourselves to the Audi’s bumper, which is where we stay, silently and without fuss, until licence preservation kicks in.
+Blimey, 0–60mph in 4.5 seconds suggested the I-Pace would be quick, but RS4 quick?

 Clearance and approach/departure angles are good as there’s no chunky ICE lengthening the nose and no vulnerable exhaust underneath.
 We already know electric-car packaging (heavy batteries low down and in the middle, lighter motors on each axle) is good for on-road dynamics, now it looks like it works off-road, too.
 There’s even some axle articulation.
 Some.

-The I-Pace has done well.
-Silent progress means ramblers have less to complain about, and the ride is supple, rounding the edges off pot-holed sections.
 The only slight niggle is that, when crawling over bumps and obstacles – or even just reversing up a driveway – you sometimes have to give the throttle an extra prod, so progress can be a bit jerky (switching Creep mode on might have helped).
-But, fair play I-Pace, you off-roaded and survived.